 The Disability Law Center (DLC) is a private, non-profit organization designated by the governor as Utah’s Protection and Advocacy (P&A) agency.
 Our mission is to enforce and strengthen laws that protect the opportunities, choices and legal rights of Utahns with disabilities.

 Advocating on Your Behalf

-The Disability Law Center provides services to individuals with a broad range of disabilities, including:
+The Disability Law Center provides services to individuals with a broad range of disabilities, including but not limited to:

 Due to limited staff and financial resources, the scope of the DLC’s work is limited to specific service priorities.
 A comprehensive priority setting process helps us determine which issues and groups have the greatest need – so that our resources can be put to the best use.

-The DLC’s Board of Trustees approves the goal plan before it is implemented.
-The process outlined above resulted in the following goals for FY 2013-2014:
+The DLC’s Board of Trustees approves each goal plan before it is implemented.
+The process outlined above has resulted in the following goals:

 - decrease abuse and neglect in facilities and the community and increase access to needed supports and services;